-As part of its accountability to the public it serves, the Prince Albert Parkland Health Region prides itself on operations that are open and transparent, consistent with the need to protect the legitimate privacy rights of its patients, clients, residents, and staff.
+As part of its accountability to the public it serves, the Saskatchewan Health Authority prides itself on operations that are open and transparent, consistent with the need to protect the legitimate privacy rights of its patients, clients, residents, and staff.
 Patients have the right to access information about their own health records.
-The Region is also obligated to protect the privacy of its patients.
+The Authority is also obligated to protect the privacy of its patients.
 This section outlines how individuals can access their own records, or express concerns regarding the protection of their privacy.

 Request Access to Information (Non-patient information)

 The Health Information Protection Act (HIPA) came into force in 2003.
 Its purpose is to provide rules and guidelines that govern the collection, use and disclosure of personal health information in Saskatchewan.
-As a trustee under HIPA, the Prince Albert Parkland Health Region is committed to protecting the privacy of all personal health information.
+As a trustee under HIPA, the Saskatchewan Health Authority is committed to protecting the privacy of all personal health information.

 Why do you need information about me?